develprr/metamatic-blog/_posts/2018-10-27-using-metamatic-framework-with-react-router.markdown

 date:   2018-10-27 22:28:12 +0300
 categories: metamatic
 ---
-The Metamatic framework sits very well together with React routing scheme.
+The Metamatic™ framework sits very well together with React routing scheme.
 The following
 example of a React main class implementing both React-Routes and Metamatic-based state container would look somewhat like this:

 {% highlight javascript %}